 Gyve is designed to help leaders transform their church culture into one that is joyfully generous.
 The Gyve program is designed to nurture each of these stages independently and to promote growth by moving individual givers up the rungs of the Giving Ladder.

-Gyve is an online and mobile giving platform on mission to help churches build a culture of generosity.
+Gyve is an online and mobile giving platform on a mission to help churches build a culture of generosity.
 The Gyve system meets people where they are in their generosity journey and helps create environments to encourage movement and spark the spiritual growth required to shift the giving perspective.

 For more information of how to create a culture of generosity, visit us at www.gogyve.com.